Old Dog Drooling (What’s Normal and What’s Not)

 Unfortunately, oral tumors are another potential reason for drooling in senior dogs.
 Growths in the mouth can irritate tissues, block normal swallowing, or create open sores that lead to excessive saliva.

 Dogs with oral tumors may also develop bloody drool, difficulty eating, weight loss, or facial swelling.
-Some tumors are benign, but others may be malignant and spread quickly, making early detection crucial.

 If drooling is accompanied by foul odor or visible lumps inside the mouth, a veterinary exam should not be delayed.